huntpie/FDA_Recalls_Algorand/README.md

 Send a payment txn to receiver address

-Use indexer from Algorand to find all transactions with Food_Recalls
+Use indexer from Algorand to find all transactions with "FDA Food Recalls" string in notefield

 Future implementations